Discover. Grow. Thrive. Together.

 Schedule a Tour

-Why do so many families choose Wheaton Montessori?
+Why do so many families choose Wheaton Montessori School?

-Current neuroscience and human development research consistently backs authentic, high-fidelity Montessori.
+Current neuroscience and human development research consistently supports authentic, well-founded, and rigorous curriculum.

 Programs